Journalism

 Sarah Goldblatt

-Sarah Goldblatt was a stanch advocate of the Afrikaans language of South Africa.
+Sarah Goldblatt was a staunch advocate of the Afrikaans language of South Africa.
 Despite learning the language later in life, she devoted herself to her adopted tongue, publishing multiple books in Afrikaans and serving on the editorial board of an Afrikaans newspaper.
 Trained as a teacher, she also taught the language to students around the country.

 Helen Epstein